EverMeme1138/WallpaperSquare/README.md

 ## Features
 - Wallpaper on your wallpaper
 - Easy to use setting
-- up to 8 customizable displace boxes
+- up to 8 customizable display boxes

 ## Instructions
 ### Drag & drop the wanted picture onto anywhere of the skin.